cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/3-Cookies.md

 }
 [/block]

-You can use `Cypress.Cookies.preserveOnce` to preserve cookies in between tests.
+You can use `Cypress.Cookies.preserveOnce` to preserve cookies through multiple tests.

 There are *likely* better ways to do this, but this isn't well documented at the moment.
 Every application is different and there is no one-size-fits-all solution.
 For the moment, if you're using session-based cookies, this method will work.